 Section 1 – Membership

-Membership in AMR shall be restricted to owners, lessees, or co-owners of Porsches who are 18 years of age or older, and to such other persons interested in AMR and its objectives as provided in Section 2 (B), (C), and (D) of this Article and accepted membership by PCA.
+Membership in AMR shall be restricted to owners, lessees, or co-owners of Porsches who are 18 years of age or older, and to such other persons interested in AMR and its objectives as provided in Section 2 (B), (C), and (D) of this Article and have been accepted for membership by PCA.
 A Porsche is defined as an automobile body and suspension which is, basically, as manufactured by or designated as a Porsche automobile by Porsche, Porsche AG or its successor, which is powered by an engine which is, basically, one which was installed in such bodies by the manufacturer of such automobiles, although not necessarily in the body concerned.
-The word “co-owner”, in addition to its usual meaning, shall include a person who holds a substantial ownership interest in a franchised Porsche dealership or distributorship.

 Section 2 – Classes of Membership

-A. ACTIVE – Any owner, lessee or co-owner of a Porsche, who is 18 years of age or older, having paid PCA Club dues and fees as required.
+- ACTIVE Member – Any owner, lessee, or co-owner of a Porsche, who is 18 years of age or older, having paid PCA Club dues and fees as required.

-B. FAMILY-ACTIVE – An individual requested by an Active member as his or her Family- Active member, restricted to persons 18 years of age or older, whether otherwise qualified for Active membership by ownership of a Porsche or not.
+- FAMILY-ACTIVE Member – An individual requested by an Active member as his or her Family- active member restricted to persons 18 years of age or older, whether otherwise qualified for active membership by ownership of a Porsche or not.

-C. ASSOCIATE – Any Active member who ceases to own, lease or co-own a Porsche while in good standing, or any person, employed by a Porsche-oriented business, interested in the PCA and its objectives having paid PCA Club dues and fees as required.
-A person of the Associate member’s family who has been a Family-Active member as in (B) above, may continue as Associate member similarly.
+- ASSOCIATE – Any Active member who ceases to own, lease or co-own a Porsche while in good standing, or any person, employed by a Porsche-oriented business, interested in the PCA and its objectives having paid PCA Club dues and fees as required.
+A person of the Associate member’s family who has been a Family-active member as in (B) above, may continue as a Family-associate member similarly.

-F. AFFILIATE MEMBER – A person, 18 years of age or older, named by the Active member at the time of joining or at any renewal of membership in lieu of a Family-Active member.
+- AFFILIATE MEMBER – A person, 18 years of age or older, named by the active member at the time of joining or at any renewal of membership in lieu of a Family-active member.

 Section 3 – National and Regional Club Membership

-No Active, Family-Active, Associate, or Affiliate member may hold membership in the AMR without at the same time being a member in good standing of PCA which is each a separate legal entity.
+No Active member, Family-active member, Associate member, or Affiliate member may hold membership in the AMR without at the same time being a member in good standing of PCA which is each a separate legal entity.

 Section 4 – Membership Application

-Applications for membership are made through PCA, which may reject it.
+Application for membership may be made either through AMR or PCA, either of which may reject it.